maxjustus/sinatra-authentication/readme.markdown

 will render the connect link without you needing to parse any fbml.

-If the user is already logged into the app and connects with facebook via the user edit page, it adds their fb_uid to their profile in the database. which will allow them to log in using their email and password, OR their facebook account.
+If the user is already logged into the app and connects with facebook via the user edit page, it adds their fb_uid to their profile in the database, which will allow them to log in using their email and password, OR their facebook account.

 If they aren't already logged in to the app through the normal login form,